chenxi-debugger/nyc-real-estate-analytics/README.md

 ## 📚 What I Learned

-- **Don't pick a model — compare them.** The original KNN was an early guess.
-Building a 4-model cross-validated comparison turned "I used KNN" into "I evaluated bagging vs boosting and selected the best, with numbers to back it."
+- **Don't pick a model — compare them.** Building a 4-model cross-validated comparison turns "I used model X" into "I evaluated bagging vs boosting and selected the best, with numbers to back it."
 That framing is the difference between *using* scikit-learn and *understanding* it.
 - **Evaluation scale matters.** Comparing R² computed on `log10(price)` against R² on raw dollars is apples-to-oranges — a trap that made a strong model look weak until the metric was aligned.
 - **The simple correct method can beat the clever one.** Native categorical splits beat target encoding here — both cleaner (no leakage) and higher R².
 - **Feature engineering is high-leverage.** A derived `SQFT_PER_UNIT` became the 3rd most important feature at zero UX cost.
-- **The curse of dimensionality is concrete, not abstract.** It's exactly why KNN under-uses the most important feature (`NEIGHBORHOOD`) while trees thrive on it.
+- **Every feature must be available at prediction time.** I removed a `SALE_MONTH` feature because it could only ever be a constant placeholder at inference (a training-serving skew), and promoted `BUILDING CLASS` from a default value to a real user-selected input so the model actually uses it.

 ---